1998ramanpreet/1998ramanpreet/README.md

 ## Projects with My Work

-- [**Smart Street light System**](https://github.com/1998ramanpreet/Smart-Street-Light-System): The Official Blog for 75team, the largest front end team in @Qihoo360.
+- [**Smart Street light System**](https://github.com/1998ramanpreet/Smart-Street-Light-System): Automation of street lights to reduce power consumption.
 - [**Read-Out Circuit for Biosensors**](https://github.com/1998ramanpreet/Read-Out-Circuit-for-Biosensors):To perform CTNI test which predicts the amount of troponin in the blood by means of conductivity of analyte and thereby making its use in medical applications for cardiac arrest detection.
-- [**Controlling Orthotic Device using TFT-LCD**](https://github.com/1998ramanpreet/Controlling-Orthotic-Device-using-TFT-LCD): Create and share your presentations online.
+- [**Controlling Orthotic Device using TFT-LCD**](https://github.com/1998ramanpreet/Controlling-Orthotic-Device-using-TFT-LCD): HMI development and automation for Robotic Rehabilitation and thereby making its use in medical application (Ankle therapy control)
 ## Find me on

 <p>  <a